 -Food when climbing: meals in BC and ABC, food-stuffs higher

--Kitchen with necessary equipment in BC and ABC, chairs and tableware
+-Kitchen with necessary equipment in BC, chairs and tableware

 -Fuel for BC and ABC